 The battery is an essential factor for outdoor watches when you plan to spend a lot of time away from civilization and not carry that charger with you.

-If you are willing to sacrifice your mapping data’s accuracy for a longer tracking time, then this is your best option.
+This is your best option if you are willing to sacrifice your mapping data’s accuracy for a longer tracking time.
 For most users, the Instinct’s battery life is more than enough.

 Bottom Line of Garmin Instinct Review